zzpma/MeteoFlow/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-cities_of_eternal_spring_in_europe could always use more documentation, whether as part of the
+MeteoFlow could always use more documentation, whether as part of the
-official cities_of_eternal_spring_in_europe docs, in docstrings, or even on the web in blog posts,
+official MeteoFlow docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/zzpma/cities_of_eternal_spring_in_europe/issues.
+The best way to send feedback is to file an issue at https://github.com/zzpma/MeteoFlow/issues.

 If you are proposing a feature: